-American. b.
-1983, Leon, Nicaragua
+American.
+Born in Leon, Nicaragua

 MFA 2010 Bard College, Milton Avery School of Art in Annandale on Hudson, NY